Adeno B-12 - LABS212® - Suplementy diety

 • Support for the nervous system and mitochondrial function

-• he product is recommended in cases of vitamin B12 deficiency associated with vegan and vegetarian diets
+• Recommended in cases of vitamin B12 deficiency associated with vegan and vegetarian diets

 • Tested microbiologically, for heavy metals and ethylene oxide